 Capacitive Touch Sensing: What Makes It Possible?

-What Are Capacitive Proximity Sensors and How Do They Work?
+What are Capacitive Proximity Sensors and How Do They Work?

-Principles of using capacitive proximity sensor
+Principles of using capacitive proximity sensors

 While touch sensors have been present for a long time, recent advancements have made capacitive-based sensors a viable replacement for buttons and mechanical switches in a wide range of consumer products.